-CAREER TRANSACTIONS – Signed by Saints to a three-year contract, 3/18/13; Placed on Injured Reserve by Cleveland Browns, 12/16/11; Signed by Cleveland to a three-year contract (UFA-NE), 3/12/10; Placed on Injured Reserve by the New England Patriots, 9/29/04; Signed by New England to a six-year contract, 8/16/04; Selected by New England in the first round (32nd overall) of the 2004 NFL Draft.
+CAREER TRANSACTIONS – Signed by Saints to a three-year contract (UFA-CLE), 3/18/13; Placed on injured reserve by the Cleveland Browns, 12/16/11; Signed by Cleveland to a three-year contract (UFA-NE), 3/12/10; Placed on injured reserve by the New England Patriots, 9/29/04; Signed by New England to a six-year contract, 8/16/04; Selected by New England in the first round (32nd overall) of the 2004 NFL Draft.

-2012 – Played in all 16 games with 14 starts in his final season in Cleveland and recorded 49 receptions for 501 yards and three touchdowns.
-His reception total was fourth on the team, while he was third in both receiving TDs and receiving yardage.
-His reception total tied for the second-highest of his career, while his yardage total was third…In club’s first win of season vs. Cincinnati, Oct.
-14, gave the Browns the lead for good with a fourth quarter touchdown reception…Recorded four receptions for 47 yards and tied a career-high with two touchdowns at Dallas, Nov.
-18…Registered six receptions for a season-high 80 yards at Oakland, Dec.
-2…Led Browns in receiving in season finale at Pittsburgh, Dec.
+2014 – Played in all 16 contests with one start and caught 20 passes for 136 yards and two touchdowns…Hauled in five passes for 43 yards, setting season-highs in both categories vs. Tampa Bay, Oct.
+5...Caught a season-long 15-yard touchdown grab at Pittsburgh, Nov.
+30...Posted a touchdown in second consecutive game with a seven-yard grab vs. Carolina, Dec.
+7. 2013 – Played in 15 games with seven starts in first season in New Orleans…Hauled in 19 passes for 226 yards and two touchdowns.
+Started both postseason contests and had a 27-yard grab in NFC Divisional Playoff game at Philadelphia, 1/4/14.
+Inactive vs. San Francisco, Nov.
+17 (concussion)…Brought in a four-yard touchdown vs. Miami, Sept.
+30…Finished with three receptions for 61 yards against team that originally drafted him at New England, Oct.
+13. 2012 – Played in all 16 games with 14 starts…Hauled in 49 passes for 501 yards and three touchdowns.
+Reception total fourth on team, while he was ranked third in receiving touchdowns and receiving yardage.
+Reception total tied for second-highest of career, while yardage total ranked third…In Browns’ first win of season vs. Cincinnati, Oct.
+14, gave team lead for good with a fourth quarter touchdown reception…Recorded four receptions for 47 yards and tied career-high with two touchdowns at Dallas, Nov.
+18…Registered six receptions for season-high 80 yards at Oakland, Dec.
+2…Led the Browns in receiving in season finale at Pittsburgh, Dec.
 30, with seven receptions for 64 yards.
-2011 – Started 11 of the 13 games in which he played.
-Caught 37 passes for 410 yards and two touchdowns, finishing third on the team in receptions and receiving yards…Had three catches for 45 yards vs. Cincinnati, Sept.
-11, including a 34-yard touchdown grab…Hauled in a season-high six receptions for 48 yards vs. Tennessee, Oct.
-2, and scored on a 10-yard pass from Colt McCoy on fourth-and-nine in the fourth quarter…Appeared in his 100th career regular season contest at Pittsburgh, Dec.
-8, and caught two passes for 11 yards before leaving the game in the second quarter with a concussion.
-2010 – Started a career-high 16 games and led the team in all three receiving categories with 68 receptions for 763 yards and three touchdowns.
-Reception total was 10th in the AFC, first among conference tight ends and fifth among NFL tight ends.
-Reception total also was the sixth-highest single-season figure by a Browns tight end.
-Yardage figure was second among NFL tight ends, trailing only Antonio Gates (782).
-It also was fifth-most among all NFL tight ends and was the eighth-most ever by a Browns tight end.
-Became the first Browns tight end to lead the Browns in receiving yards since Ozzie Newsome (711) in 1985.
-One of only three NFL tight ends (Zach Miller, Vernon Davis) to lead their club in both receptions and receiving yards.
-Had five or more catches in a game eight times…Hauled in career-long 44-yard reception from Seneca Wallace against Kansas City, Sept.
-19…Recorded touchdown receptions from Wallace (at Baltimore, Sept.
+2011 – Played in 13 games with 11 starts…Caught 37 passes for 410 yards and two touchdowns, finishing third on team in receptions and receiving yards…Had three catches for 45 yards vs. Cincinnati, Sept.
+11, including a 34-yard touchdown…Hauled in season-high six receptions for 48 yards vs. Tennessee, Oct.
+2, and scored on a fourth quarter 10-yard pass from Colt McCoy on fourth-and-nine…Appeared in 100th career regular season contest at Pittsburgh, Dec.
+8, and caught two passes for 11 yards before leaving in the second quarter with a season-ending concussion.
+2010 – Started career-high 16 games and led the team in all three receiving categories with 68 receptions for 763 yards (11.2 avg.) and three touchdowns…Reception total 10th in AFC overall, first among conference tight ends, fifth among NFL tight ends and the sixth-highest single-season figure by a Browns tight end…Yardage figure second among league tight ends was trailed only Antonio Gates (782)…Also was fifth-most among all NFL tight ends and was the eighth-most ever by a Browns tight end…Became first Browns tight end to lead the Browns in receiving yards since Ozzie Newsome (711) in 1985…One of only three tight ends (Zach Miller, Vernon Davis) to lead their club in both receptions and receiving yards in 2010.
+Had five or more catches in a game eight times…Hauled in a career-long 44-yard reception from Seneca Wallace against Kansas City, Sept.
+19…Recorded touchdowns from Wallace (at Baltimore, Sept.
 26), McCoy (at Pittsburgh, Oct.
 17) and Jake Delhomme (at Miami, Dec.
 5).
-Against the Dolphins, set a career-high with 10 receptions, totaling 100 yards.
-2009 – Appeared in all 16 regular season games with seven starts in his final season in New England.
-Ranked fifth on the team with 29 receptions for 404 yards and five touchdowns…Recorded a season-high six receptions for 77 yards, while matching a career-high with two touchdowns against Buffalo, Sept.
-14. 2008 – Played in 14 games with nine starts for New England and finished fifth on the team with 22 receptions for 209 yards and five touchdowns…Tallied season-highs with eight receptions for 88 yards and one touchdown against N.Y.
+Against the Dolphins, set career-high with 10 receptions for 100 yards.
+2009 – Appeared in all 16 regular season games with seven starts in his final campaign in New England.
+Ranked fifth on team with 29 receptions for 404 yards and five touchdowns…Recorded season-high six receptions for 77 yards, while matching a career-high with two touchdowns against Buffalo, Sept.
+14. 2008 – Played in 14 games with nine starts…Finished fifth on team with 22 receptions for 209 yards and five touchdowns…Tallied season-highs with eight receptions for 88 yards and a touchdown against N.Y.
 Jets, Nov.
-13…Registered his second touchdown reception of the season with a two-yard scoring strike from Matt Cassel in the Patriots’ comeback win at Seattle, Dec.
-7. 2007 – Saw action in 12 games with eight starts and recorded 36 receptions for 289 yards, with a career-high six touchdowns…Set career-highs in receiving yards (107) and touchdowns (2) vs. Cleveland, Oct.
-7…Member of special teams unit that blocked for Ellis Hobbs’ NFL record-setting 108-yard kickoff return for a touchdown in opener at N.Y.
+13…Registered his second touchdown reception of season with a two-yard scoring strike from Matt Cassel in the Patriots’ comeback victory at Seattle, Dec.
+7. 2007 – Saw action in 12 regular season games with eight starts…Caught 36 passes for 289 yards (10.8 avg.), with a career-high six touchdowns…Set career-highs in receiving yardage (107) and receiving touchdowns (2) vs. Cleveland, Oct.
+7…Member of the special teams unit that blocked for Ellis Hobbs’ NFL record-setting 108-yard kickoff return for a touchdown at N.Y.
 Jets, Sept.
-9…Recorded a touchdown reception in each of the first three games of the season…Hauled in his sixth touchdown catch of the season on a three-yard score at Buffalo, Nov.
-18…Tied the Patriots’ playoff record for moth touchdown receptions in a game with a pair of scores in the team’s divisional playoff victory over Jacksonville, 1/12/08.
-2006 – Started all 13 games in which he appeared and finished second on the team with 49 receptions for 643 receiving yards with three touchdowns…Led the team with 95 receiving yards on seven receptions with a touchdown at Minnesota, Oct.
-30…Led the team with five receptions and 74 receiving yards, including a touchdown, at Green Bay, Nov.
-19…Tied for team lead with six receptions for a team-high 87 yards and a touchdown against Chicago, Nov.
-26…Led the team with five receptions for 48 yards in AFC Championship at Indianapolis, 1/21/07.
-2005 – Played in 15 games with nine starts.
-Led all New England tight ends with 29 receptions for 441 yards and four touchdowns…Snared his first career touchdown, on a 33-yard pass from Tom Brady against Atlanta, Oct.
+9…Recorded a touchdown reception in each of his first three games…Hauled in sixth touchdown catch of season on a three-yard score at Buffalo, Nov.
+18…Had two scores in AFC Divisional Game vs. Jacksonville, 1/12/08.
+2006 – Started all 13 games he appeared in…Finished second on team with 49 receptions for 643 receiving yards with three touchdowns…Led team with 95 receiving yards on seven receptions with a touchdown at Minnesota, Oct.
+30…Led the team with five receptions and 74 yards, including a touchdown, at Green Bay, Nov.
+19…Tied for the team lead with six receptions for a team-high 87 yards and one touchdown against Chicago, Nov.
+26…Led team with five receptions for 48 yards in AFC Championship at Indianapolis, 1/21/07.
+2005 – Played in 15 games with nine starts…Led all New England tight ends with 29 receptions for 441 yards and four touchdowns…Snared his first career touchdown, on a 33-yard pass from Tom Brady against Atlanta, Oct.
 9….Led the team with 66 receiving yards on four receptions against New Orleans, Nov.
 20…Led the team with five receptions and 91 receiving yards, including a 63-yard touchdown in the Wild Card Playoff game against Jacksonville, 1/7/06, marking the longest touchdown reception in Patriots playoff history…In a losing effort in the Divisional Playoff game at Denver, 1/14/06, made a spectacular effort play, when he ran down Broncos CB Champ Bailey on a 100-yard interception return at the Patriots one-yard line, preventing him from scoring a touchdown on the pick.
 2004 – Started only game in which he played…Made NFL debut against Indianapolis, Sept.
-9, and recorded two receptions for 16 yards…Placed on injured reserve with a knee injury on September 29.
+9, and recorded two receptions for 16 yards…Placed on injured reserve with a knee injury, Sept.
+29.